14 amazing space and astronomy discoveries of the 21st century so far

 Phosphine on Venus

 An artist's impression of Venus, inset showing a representation of phosphine molecule.
+One of the most debated astronomy discoveries of recent years.
 Credit: ESO / M. Kornmesser / L. Calçada & NASA / JPL / Caltech

 An artist's impression of Venus, inset showing a representation of phosphine molecule.
+One of the most debated astronomy discoveries of recent years.
 Credit: ESO / M. Kornmesser / L. Calçada & NASA / JPL / Caltech

 Phosphine on Earth is produced only by life, and so as we reported in an exclusive episode of The Sky at Night its presence might – I stress, might – indicate the presence of life in a location where it was least expected.

-The Cardiff team’s results have been criticised, but the controversy will only be resolved by new data, which is expected to arrive soon.
+The Cardiff team’s results have been criticised, but the controversy will only be resolved by more data.

 Methane on Mars